PaperPrototype/Intro-Coding-and-Computers/14 - Next/english.md

-Now you know how to code, the possibilities of what you can learn and do now are endless!!!
+Now you know how to code, the possibilities of what you can learn and ***do*** are now endless!!!

 Some cool languages you might want to check out are:
+- Go
 - Rust
 - Zig
-- Volt
 - Java
 - C# (like Java, except more modern)
 - Lua

 There are many, many, programming languages.
+Java was very big, and it is still used for the Java edition of Minecraft.

 Most likely you'll want to learn how your favorite game was made.